 Aim 1: Expand efficient coding models to encompass chromatic information

 Color is a crucial aspect of how we perceive the visual world.
 Encoding colors starts at the level of cone photoreceptors in the fovea of the retina, which come in three types (Long (L), Medium (M), and Short (S), roughly encoding red, green and blue stimuli, respectively)19.
 This color information is ultimately encoded by RGCs, with different types integrating cone inputs differently.
-Most of RGCs (~90% in the fovea and ~ 45% in the periphery) are midget cells13, which, in the fovea, are ‘red-green opponent’ and encode a contrast between L and M inputs13, 19.
+Most RGCs (~90% in the fovea and ~ 45% in the periphery) are midget cells13, which, in the fovea, are ‘red-green opponent’ and encode a contrast between L and M inputs13, 19.
 In the periphery, these midget cells are not red-green opponent but instead sum L and M cones inputs13, 20.
 Why midget cells use different coding strategies for the fovea and for the periphery is still unclear.
 We hypothesize those different strategies have to do with the ratio between RGCs and cones in the fovea versus the periphery.
 While the periphery has more cones than RGCs, the opposite is true for the primate fovea, with approximately 3 RGCs for every cone21.
 Here we will test that hypothesis by building an efficient coding model for chromatic natural images (Figure 1).
 The inputs to this model will be the LMS cone responses to a series of natural images.
 We will then filter these responses through three different spatial filters (one for each cone), which are summed and then followed with an output non-linearity.
 The weights of the filter will be fit to optimize the mutual information between the cone inputs and the RGC outputs.
 Consistent with efficient coding principles, there will be a constraint on the total firing rate across all neurons7, 10, 14, 15.
-To model differences between the fovia and the periphery, we will change the number of outputs RGCs relative to the number of input cones.
+To model differences between the fovea and the periphery, we will change the number of outputs RGCs relative to the number of input cones.
 Preliminary results suggest that if we fix the RGC-cone ratio at 1:1, efficient coding predicts that L and M inputs should be summed.
 We will next test if we can replicate chromatic receptive fields in the fovea by building efficient coding models with a 3:1 RGC-cone ratio.
 We will also test whether we can replicate receptive fields of RGC types other than midget cells, such as parasol and bistratified cells.
 Completion of this aim will allow us to assess whether efficient coding can accurately explain how the retina encodes chromatic information.

 Aim 2: Expand efficient coding models to explain why some RGCs are motion-selective